Christo and Jeanne-Claude: 1970s

 Within a year of Wrapped Coast, Christo began work on Valley Curtain: an orange curtain of fabric to be hung across the mountainous Colorado State Highway 325.
 They simultaneously worked on Wrapped Walk Ways (Tokyo and Holland) and Wrapped Island (South Pacific), neither of which came to fruition.
 The artists formed a corporation to benefit from tax and other liabilities, a form they used for later projects.
 Following a failed attempt to mount the curtain in late 1971, a new engineer and builder-contractor raised the fabric in August 1972.
 The work only stood for 28 hours before the wind again destroyed the fabric.
 This work, their most expensive to date and first to involve construction workers, was captured in a documentary by David and Albert Maysles.
 Christo's Valley Curtain was nominated for Best Documentary Short in the 1974 Academy Awards.
 The Maysles would film many of the artists' later projects.

-Inspired by a snow fence, in 1972, Christo and Jeanne-Claude began preparations for Running Fence: a 24.5-mile fence of white nylon, supported by steel posts and steel cables, running through the Californian landscape and into the ocean.
+Inspired by a snow fence, in 1972, Christo and Jeanne-Claude began preparations for Running Fence: a 24.5-mile fence of white nylon, supported by steel posts and steel cables, running through the California landscape and into the ocean.
 In exchange for temporary use of ranch land, the artists agreed to offer payment and use of the deconstructed building materials.
 Others challenged its construction in 18 public hearings and three state court sessions.
 The fence began construction in April 1976 and the project culminated in a two-week display in September, after which it was deconstructed.

-Their 1978 Wrapped Walk Ways covered paths within Kansas City, Missouri's Loose Park in fabric.
+Their 1978 Wrapped Walk Ways covered paths within Kansas City, Missouri's Loose Park in 12,540 square meters (135,000 square feet) of saffron-colored nylon fabric covering 4.4 kilometers (2.7 miles) of the park's formal garden walkways and jogging paths.